jross365/LMStudio-Client/Scraps and Errata/Journal.md

         * When module is imported, everything that was predefined will be used to provision the required information (server, port, history file)

 A lot has gotten done.
 There is still a lot to do.
 I think the first thing I'll do is create a "Lite" client to use in the meantime.
 Perhaps build in the "SaveAs" for use

+05/09 - Started building out Import-LMConfigFile; this required parameterizing Get-LMModel.
+I need to parameterize Import-LMHistoryFile so I can test it during the Import-LMConfigFile process.

+I'll keep working from top to bottom to build out the functions this module needs.
+NOTE: I also should build a "Start-LMStudioLiteClient" to get a working to play with